Boydston Marketing

 1. /01

-The system may cost more than the upside can comfortably carry.
+The system may cost more than the current upside can comfortably carry.
+Build the offer first; come back when one service line is doing serious revenue.

 2. /02